Student Living Costs in Japan: Rent, Food, and Budget Tips

 About 67% of international students work part-time here, earning around ¥59,000 monthly.
 Let me share what you need to know about アルバイト (arubaito - part-time work) in Japan.

-7.1.
+8.1.
 Work Permit Rules – What International Students Need to Know

 First, you'll need a special permit called "Permission to Engage in Activity other than that Permitted under the Status of Residence."
-The rules are strict:
+The rules are strict (opens in new tab):

 • No more than 28 hours weekly during school